Trump isn’t taking ‘no tanks’ for an answer for Fourth of July

 Two M1A1 Abrams tanks and two Bradley Fighting Vehicles will be on display as part of Trump's "Salute to America" event, according to a U.S. official who spoke on condition of anonymity because details of the exhibits have not been made public.

-The Abrams tanks weigh more than 60 tons apiece and would have been shipped, likely on railroad freight cars, from Fort Stewart, Georgia, the nearest Army base that has them.
-The Pentagon declined to answer questions about the armored vehicles, including where they came from, and referred all questions to the White House.
+The Abrams tanks weigh more than 60 tons apiece and were been shipped on railroad freight cars, from Fort Stewart, Georgia, the nearest Army base that has them.
 The White House declined to release more specific information.

 Trump recalled his visit earlier this year to a plant in Lima, Ohio, where M1A1 Abrams tanks are refurbished.
 The plant had been at risk for closure but remained online due to Trump's investments in defense spending.